-I thought today I would go back and write a little post about the $300 laundry room refresh I did for my mom a few months ago.
+I thought today I would go back and write a little post about one of the room makeovers I did for my mom a few months ago.
 That little makeover got a lot of buzz and was even featured in Apartment Therapy!
 If you are interested in reading the AT post, you can find it here.
-I think the reason it was so popular was because it involved zero actual construction and had a very low price tag but yet it still packed a really big punch.
-I have had a few questions about the products and methods I used to update the space so I thought I would write a blog post with some of those answers for you, all in one place.
+I think the reason it was so popular was because it involved zero actual construction, small changes, and had a very low price tag but yet it still packed a really big punch.
+I have had a few questions about the products and methods I used to update the space in this DIY laundry room makeover, so I thought I would write a blog post with the full details, all in one place for easy access.
 This is a meaty post so let’s get into it!

 First of all, this is the laundry room before.
 This is located right next door to the bathroom that I updated for my mom last year for the One Room Challenge, and when you walked down the hall you got a good view into both rooms.
 My mom was in the habit of keeping this door closed, because it really was nothing special to look at!
-Just a LOT of beige on beige on brown.
-I asked my mom if she wanted me to give this room a little makeover.
+Just a LOT of beige on beige on brown in this laundry space.
+I asked my mom if she wanted me to give this small space a little makeover.
 I told her I would try and keep it under $300, would do all the work for her, and promised her she would love it.
 She’s come to trust me over the years and she responded with a resounding YES!

 There was a little row of tile along the countertop that I pried off and then the wall behind the sink I installed a little beadboard backsplash using some leftover materials I had on hand.
 This was painted to match the cabinets.

 The off-white walls with the beige cabinets was a nice subtle contrast, but it needed a little somethin’ somethin’ to spruce things up.
 I wanted to make sure I added a bit of contrast and coolness to the warm beige tones and also tie in the blue bathroom next door.
-I scoured Amazon to find a few contenders for affordable peel and stick wallpaper – to give the room a bit of pizzaz!
-We chose this pretty paper with just a touch of blue and got to work installing it on the window wall.
+I scoured Amazon to find a few contenders for affordable peel and stick wallpaper – to give the laundry room walls a bit of pizzaz!
+We chose this pretty paper with just a touch of blue and got to work installing it on the window wall and it made a big impact!
 We ended up running out due to the large pattern repeat and the window size and had to order a second roll.

 Let’s talk about those countertops.
 They were a tad dated, but replacing them definitely didn’t fit within the small budget.
 So I tried some new-to-me product for this – contact paper!
 I thought if it didn’t work, we peel it right off and no harm done.
 But guess what?
 It did work!
 It was easy, it looks fabulous, and it’s holding up really well!